Close

 • Completed application forms

-Access Ecuador's official visa portal and complete the electronic application.
+Access the E-Visa portal at serviciosdigitales.cancilleria.gob.ec to begin your application.
+Create an account, select your visa category, upload scanned documents, and pay government fees online.
 Upload digitized documents in required formats (PDF, maximum 2MB per file).
 Print the generated confirmation receipt for your records.
+You receive status updates through the portal rather than by phone or in person.